 Consolidated Edison (ED) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from Consolidated Edison as it approaches its next earnings release.
-The company is expected to report EPS of $0.55, up 3.77% from the prior-year quarter.
+On that day, Consolidated Edison is projected to report earnings of $0.55 per share, which would represent year-over-year growth of 3.77%.
 Meanwhile, our latest consensus estimate is calling for revenue of $3.13 billion, up 5.4% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.49 per share and revenue of $14.3 billion, which would represent changes of +2.28% and +4.57%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Consolidated Edison.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Consolidated Edison.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Consolidated Edison is holding a Zacks Rank of #3 (Hold) right now.

-It is also worth noting that ED currently has a PEG ratio of 9.83.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Utility - Electric Power industry currently had an average PEG ratio of 2.99 as of yesterday's close.
+Also, we should mention that ED has a PEG ratio of 10.43.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Utility - Electric Power industry currently had an average PEG ratio of 3.22 as of yesterday's close.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.